October 17, 2023 by Jenna Spinelle

 Public media is a public service first, and our primary obligation is to deliver that public service to our audience.
 This is the key tenant to come back to in any discussion about pausing or moving a fund drive.

-Be transparent with your audience: Remind them that you’re raising the money that it takes to bring them reliable coverage of major news events, and that you’re pausing to deliver the service they expect from you.
+When it’s appropriate to pause your on-air fundraising, be transparent with your audience: Remind them that you’re raising the money that it takes to bring them reliable coverage of major news events, and that you’re pausing to deliver the service they expect from you.

 If you need to extend your drive due to such interruptions, simply explain your decision to your audience and trust them to understand.